WillPepperr/reinforcement-deep-neural-network/README.md

 """
 # AI Blackjack Player

 An AI agent that learns how to play Blackjack using PyTorch and deep reinforcement learning.
-This project includes simulation, training, and benchmarking modules to evaluate AI performance.
+This includes a realalistic simulated blackjack training evniornment, card dataset builder for consistant input data, and benchmarking modules to evaluate AI performance.

 ## Table of Contents
 - [Project Overview](#project-overview)